 Litter is the scent coat in a composting toilet.
 It removes moisture from the solids, thereby promoting the drying process and preventing odors from forming.

-There are several types of litter you can use in your separation toilet.
+There are several types of litter you can use in your composting toilet.
 A common variant is sawdust, which is obtained from wood residues and is very suitable as a litter due to its fine grain size.

 Alternatively, you can also use fine bark mulch, hemp fibers, Terra Preta, agents with activated carbon or coconut fibers.
-Dried coffee grounds also work well as a scent coat in the separation toilet.
+Dried coffee grounds also work well as a scent coat in the composting toilet.
 It is important that the litter is made of a natural, absorbent material that is biodegradable.

 Sawdust as litter for composting toilets